peasantbird/tp/docs/UserGuide.md

 ### Exiting the program: `exit`

 Done already?
 We hope you had a good experience!
-Closes RTPM.
+This command closes RTPM.

 Format: `exit`